 Healthy Beef and Onion Soup Recipe (Flat Belly Diet Approved)

 Although this isn't necessarily a quick recipe, it is an easy recipe, and quite good for damp days.
-However, it's sweet enough and light enough to eat on warmer days as well.
+However, it's sweet and light enough to eat on warmer days as well.
 I personally pair this soup with a healthy grilled cheese.
 (Whole grain bread+real cheese (I prefer provolone)+olive oil)

 If you're a regular cook, this is not an expensive recipe either, because you probably have the majority of the ingredients in your cabinet.